musalbas/musalbas.com-old/_posts/2016-08-17-equation-group-firewall-operations-catalogue.md

 A firewall software implant for Fortigate firewalls.

 **FEEDTROUGH**
-A technique for persisting BANANAGLEE and ZESTYLEAK implants for Juniper Netscreen firewalls.
+A technique for persisting BANANAGLEE and ZESTYLEAK implants for Juniper NetScreen firewalls.
 Also mentioned in the previously leaked [NSA ANT catalogue](https://leaksource.info/2013/12/30/nsas-ant-division-catalog-of-exploits-for-nearly-every-major-software-hardware-firmware/).

 **JIFFYRAUL**
 A module loaded into Cisco PIX firewalls with BANANAGLEE.